njgeorge/pandoc/README.md

 equivalent html that you can view in a browser.

 At this time the html file needs to be manually refreshed.
-Although an auot-update feature is in the works.
+Although an auto-update feature is in the works.